Frequently asked questions about PIFELTRO

 • St. John’s wort

-Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

-• Do not start taking a new medicine without telling your doctor.
-Your doctor can tell you if it is safe to take PIFELTRO with other medicines.
+• Do not start taking a new medicine without telling your healthcare provider .
+Your healthcare provider can tell you if it is safe to take PIFELTRO with other medicines.

-It is not known if PIFELTRO is safe and effective in children who weigh less than 77 pounds (35 kg)
+It is not known if PIFELTRO is safe and effective in children who weigh less than 77 pounds (35 kg).

-Before starting PIFELTRO, tell your doctor about:
+Before starting PIFELTRO, tell your healthcare provider about:

 • Any health conditions you have.